g-leech/argmin-gravitas/_posts/2020-8-17-banks-culture.markdown

 For completeness I should mention this, though I think it is misguided at best.
 The Contact division presume to convert illiberal (e.g. torture porn) civilisations to utilitarianism (mostly via diplomacy and positive incentives rather than through their overwhelming <a href="{{gun}}">gunboats</a>).
 They also police large parts of known space, preventing as many conflicts as they can.

 There are people who, reacting to the terrible parts of our history of foreign intervention, reject all such intervention.
 (They sometimes <a href="{{ass}}">prohibit</a> <a href="{{neo}}">even nonviolent intervention</a>.)

+This is slightly blunted by the above passage: it's only nonsuffering and tolerance that they enforce on others, rather than hedonism, polymorphism, atheism, anarchism.
+(OK, they also stomp carbon chauvinism.)

 The Prime Directive of _Star Trek_ is a fictional example of this.
 They're supposed to ignore non-space-faring civilisations, up to and including letting them die in natural cataclysms.
 However, the writers and the characters reject it all of the time: it's violated in <a href="{{alpha}}">dozens of episodes</a>, generally in a way that strikes me as blatantly the right thing to do.
 This is because the principle sounds better than it is.